mcecode/standards/code/general.md

 - Use descriptive, meaningful, and precise names based on the context where they are declared and used.
 - Unless established naming conventions for specific languages and/or environments already exist, the following should be followed:
   - Prefer using whole words instead of abbreviations (e.g., `error`, not `err` or `e`).
-  - Make boolean value names explicit by prefixing them with `is`, `has`, and other such modifiers.
+  - Prefer prefixing boolean variable names with `is`, `has`, and other such modifiers.
   - Prefer using positive names for boolean values (e.g., `isString`, not `isNotString`).
   - Function names should begin with a verb or should suggest action.
   - Class and object names should be nouns.